fluffymadness/ESP8266-ATMEGA328p-Mailbox-Alarm/README.md

 The server node consists of an esp8266 with a led and has a nrf24l01 attached to it.
 When the the server realizes that the mailbox has been opened it should deliver a message via mqtt to an attached home automation system (e.g Domoticz or Homeassistant).
-Also the status of the Info-Page on the webinterface should be updated accordingly.
+Also the status of the Info-Page on the webinterface should update accordingly.

 Resetting the actual state, e.g when the mail was fetched should then be possible via the webinterface, mqtt commands, or a simple button press on the server node.